Frequently Asked Questions

-Unfortunately there is no ‘industry standard’ for sharing CAD files.
+There is no ‘industry standard’ for sharing CAD files.
 When buying your software, look for a product that supports the formats used commonly in your particular industry.
 If you are unsure what is used in your industry, contact us as we can assist you.

 .DXF (Drawing eXchange Format) is a common method of sharing 2D CAD drawing information from one program to another.
 Most professional level software supports this format.
 This is not a good format for sharing models containing complex 3D data.
 Survey data and point clouds are well supported using DXF however.

 .DWG is a format used between AutoCAD programs and is also included as an option to import or export in many other programs.
 It can be problematic even from one version of AutoCAD to another and should be used with an understanding that it is not ideal nor is it the industry standard, albeit a very common format.

 .CAD – CAD International’s latest range of software has adopted the .CAD format for its native file format.
 These products also exchange drawings via .DWG and .DXF as well as IGES, PLT and several others.

 .WMF (Windows Metafile)is the standard for copying drawings into Windows based programs such as Microsoft Word and Excel.
 Most professional level CAD software provides this option when Cutting and Pasting from the CAD program to Windows applications.

 STEP, IGES, STL, Parasolid, etc. are all sophisticated file formats for exchanging 3D data.
 Others also include VDA, SAT, X_T, SLC, GHS, MTS, 3DS, LWO, OBJ, VRML, RIB, POV, CAD, SKU, SKP and AI.